fastlib/INFOMQNM-Public/README.md

 - Study design should include:
     - more than 1 independent variable and
     - either >1 dependent variable or a within subject factor design (i.e., repeated measures) (both is also fine)
+- Your research question needs to be answered using one omnibustest (one large statistical test) and multiple post-hoc analyses
 - Suggest post-hoc analysis or supplementary analysis including an appropriate type of regression analysis or a well-justified alternative
 - Note: You have only 2-2.5 weeks to write!
 - A LaTex template is available in [the project proposal folder](Proposal)